irdest/irdest/docs/developer/src/technical/ratman/api.md

 There's multiple scopes in the API that are responsible for doing vastly different things.
 This is due to how ratman can be used.
-Within libqaul we use all three scopes throughout the application lifecycle, but this isn't necessarily the case for all users of Ratman.
+Within irdest-core we use all three scopes throughout the application lifecycle, but this isn't necessarily the case for all users of Ratman.